taikedz/shell-up/implementation.md

 `shup build [-d OUT] FILE` will do the following:

-* Take one file name from argument
+* Take the main file name from argument FILE
 * if OUT is specified, create the file and prepare it for writing
 * process line-by-line, inspecting for file macros and syntax macros, and writing other lines to output
 * when a file macro is found